oracle-livelabs/oci-migration/ebs-cm-landingzones/introduction/introduction.md

 * Knowledge of Oracle E-Business Suite (EBS)
 * Familiarity with Oracle Cloud Infrastructure (OCI) and Identity and Access Management (IAM) domains

-This lab assumes you have:

-* Access to the ebs-hol.zip file

 ### Workshop Overview
 The following figure outlines the workshop architecture.